 Include a Terrarium

 You can never have enough plants in your urban jungle home, so why not add a terrarium!
-Create a DIY terrarium by planting succulents, moss, and other low-maintenance plants in an old aquarium.
+Popular urban jungle home design trends include creating a DIY terrarium by planting succulents, moss, and other low-maintenance plants in an old aquarium.
 Make several miniature terrariums as living room or dining room tabletop decor.
 Or make a terrarium coffee table with a glass top to really show off your home decor and green thumb skills!